 2. CPU Throttling Depending Upon Your Workload

-Depending upon the type of work being performed, the CPU can increase or decrease its frequencies (as well as the amount of cores being worked on).
+Depending upon the type of work being performed, the CPU can increase or decrease its frequencies (as well as the number of cores being worked on).

-You can monitor the clock speed and the utilization of cores through task manager.
+You can monitor the clock speed and cores utilization through the task manager.

 3. Thermal CPU Throttling

 What is CPU Thermal Throttling?
-Thermal Throttling is basically a fail-safe mechanism.
+Thermal throttling is a fail-safe mechanism.
 It prevents your CPU from getting damaged due to heat.

 Often when the cooling system of a PC fails or if you haven’t provided adequate cooling to your PC, then the CPU will do one of two things:

-- Throttle or undervolt itself in order to reduce the clock speed and thus generate less heat
+- Throttle or under-volt itself to reduce the clock speed and thus generate less heat

-- Shut down when the temperature reaches critical temperature.
+- Shut down when the temperature reaches a critical temperature.